Problems With Your Hillsboro Foundation, Basement or Concrete?

 Mudjacking or Concrete Slab Lifting in Hillsboro

-If you see that a portion of your concrete pavement, walkway, or courtyard is sunken down, we can frequently bump it back up to the height it is supposed to be at.
+If you see that a portion of your concrete pavement, walkway, or courtyard is sunken down, they can frequently bump it back up to the height it is supposed to be at.
 This process is often called either slab jacking or mudjacking.

 Mudjacking is the process of vigorously injecting a thick substance under a sunken slab which, after it has filled up all the spaces beneath the concrete, makes the slab to rise up.

 Concrete slab raising enhances the look of walkways by making each segment the same height and also helps prevent accidental trips on uneven segments.